Aloyleow/Eleos/README.md

 - Host able to veiw user details for those who are attending
 - Host able to blacklist users
 - User able to use star points to edit profile picture
+- users and host should be able to see what errors when logging in, signing up, creating events, editing events.